mbed-ce/mbed-ce-dot-dev/docs/upload-methods.md

 Arguments to pass to the ST-Link gdbserver. `--swd` should be all that's needed in most situations.

-### Options:

-> STM32CUBE_PROBE_SN

-**Type:** String

-_As of Oct 8, 2024 this is deprecated in favor of MBED_UPLOAD_SERIAL_NUMBER_

-Serial number of the ST-Link probe to connect to.
-If blank, will connect to any probe.
-You can get the list of serial numbers plugged into your machine with `STM32_Programmer_CLI -l`.

 ## STM32Cube DFU

 This is an alternate version of the STM32Cube upload method that uses STM32CubeProgrammer in Device Firmware Upgrade (DFU) mode.
 This lets you flash code to STM32 MCUs connected over USB and booted into their bootloader ROM.
 This is one of the simplest ways to flash code as it requires no external debug probe.
 However, it cannot debug, and it generally requires a manual reset of the target to get in and out of DFU mode.

 For information on how to set up this upload method, see the STM32Cube section above.

 Note that Mbed CE also supports uploading to DFU devices via dfu-utils (see below for details).
-Compared to dfu-utils, STM32Cube is faster, but lacks the ability to reset the device and exit out of DFU mode after programming. (no idea why this is, but even official STMicro posts say to use dfu-utils if you need to reset the device).
+Compared to dfu-utils, STM32Cube is faster, but lacks the ability to reset the device and exit out of DFU mode after programming, so you will need to manually reset the chip. (no idea why this is, but even official STMicro posts say to use dfu-utils if you need to reset the device).

 ### Parameters: